 The 2011 Argentinian version had Alejandro, a female-to-male transsexual who entered the show expecting to obtain the money to pay for his sex change operation.

-Several housemates have come out after leaving the show as being transgendered.
+Several housemates have come out after leaving the show as being transgender.
 Notable examples are Kemal Shahin from BBUK 2006 and Rodrigo Lopes from BBUK 2010.

 Twin Switch: This has been a common twist in the show.
 Averted by Big Brother 2007 UK wherein Amanda and Sam played separately; but later on played as one person.